1893 Texas Longhorns football team: at Dallas Athletic Club

-Vs. San Antonio Town Team
+San Antonio Town Team

 On December 16 the Varsity team beat the San Antonio Town Team 30–0 at Zoo Park in Austin.
 San Antonio won the toss and made a "brilliant run" that brought them to the Texas 25 but turned the ball over on downs.
 Texas then scored a touchdown after a slow drive downfield.
 San Antonio turned the ball over again on downs and Texas almost lost it on a fumble, but John Myers recovered.
 Texas' James Morrison scored the second touchdown to bring the score to 12–0 near the end of the half.

 Texas received the ball to start the second half and drove down to the Town Teams' endzone but fumbled and San Antonio lost it on a safety, they drove down to their 25 but turned the ball over again and Texas scored their third touchdown but failed on the extra point, Texas 16–0.
 Throughout the game San Antonio had only been running the wedge play and as the Texas' defensive front adjusted they were more successful at stopping it, they got the ball back and Ray Mclane fumbled the ball just before the S.A. endzone after a 45 yard run San Antonio again jumped on it and got another safety, then got stopped on their 25.
 Texas scored two more touchdowns and missed one of the extra points to make the final score 30–0.